Expo 2020: Criticism

 A month before Expo 2020, the European Parliament passed a resolution against the event, urging its member states and other nations to not participate.
-Citing the human rights records of the UAE, the EU also called for the international companies, who were sponsoring the event, to withdraw their sponsorship.
+Citing the Human rights record of the United Arab Emirates, the EU also called for the international companies, who were sponsoring the event, to withdraw their sponsorship.
 The EU stated that the Emirati construction firms and businesses had been exploiting the rights of the migrant workers by forcing them to sign untranslated agreements, confiscating their passports, and leaving them to work for long hours and live in unsanitary conditions.
 The UAE rejected the resolution as "factually incorrect".

 More than half of the 69 workers interviewed for a survey admitted paying recruitment fees in their home countries to acquire their positions.
 Many workers said their employers were aware of the practice but did nothing to stop it or repay the payments.
 Two-thirds of migrant workers polled said their wages or other benefits were not always paid on time or in full, leaving them unable to pay their bills or send money home to their families.

-Human Rights Watch said any parties connected with the Expo should use the event to raise human rights abuses in the country.
+Human Rights Watch said any parties connected with the Expo should use the event to raise awareness of human rights abuses in the country.
 In a statement, Michael Page, deputy Middle East director at HRW, said: "Dozens of UAE peaceful domestic critics have been arrested, railroaded in blatantly unfair trials, and condemned to many years in prison simply for trying to express their ideas on governance and human rights."
 Page called the event "yet another opportunity for the UAE to falsely present itself on the world stage as open, tolerant, and rights-respecting while shutting down the space for politics, public discourse, and activism", and called on participating countries to "ensure that they are not helping the UAE whitewash its image and obscure its abuses".